This post may contain affiliate links. Please read our privacy policy.

 • Cloves — You’re just using a pinch to get that distinct aromatic clove smell without overpowering the flavor of the tomatoes!

-• Green bell pepper – Optional addition if you love peppers or just have them on hand.
-I like to mince it and put it in the skillet right after the onions so that it cooks down a little and it’s not too much of a textural departure from the tomatoes.
+• Green bell pepper – This is totally optional, but some people love the addition of peppers in their stewed tomatoes.
+If I’m adding bell pepper I like to mince it and put it in the skillet right after the onions so that it cooks down a little and it’s not too much of a textural departure from the tomatoes.

 Woman holding white plate with stewed tomatoes, fish filet, and sautéed greens.